configcat/trello-powerup/README.md

    - [x] Show Authorization
 8. If you encounter CORS errors during the ConfigCat public api authorization flow, use [this](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en-US) magic stick.

+## Code formatting
+We have configured prettier to format the code.
+Prettier settings are in the .prettierrc file.
+It is recommended to install the [Prettier - Code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) formatter extension in VSCode.

 ## Contributions are welcome

 ## Need help?